Beacon Lodge

 The Beacon Lodge is an apartment building in Victoria, British Columbia, Canada.
-Located at 30 Douglas Street, the building is directly across from the start of the Trans-Canada Highway, and just down the street from the Beacon Drive In.
+Located at 30 Douglas Street, the building is directly across from the start of the Trans-Canada Highway, and just over 200 m south of Beacon Drive-In.

-The building has 59 rental suites located on 4 separate floors, with the majority of them being small bachelors and a few one bedrooms.
-Many suites have views of the Olympic Mountains across the Juan de Fuca Strait in the Pacific Ocean and Beacon Hill Park.
+The building has 59 rental units on 4 separate floors, the majority being small bachelor suites and a few one-bedroom apartments.
+Many suites have views of the Olympic Mountains across the Strait of Juan de Fuca and others overlook Beacon Hill Park.

 History

-In 1945 Henri Côté and his wife Anne Marie, along with his parents, Joseph and Ida Côté, moved to Victoria from Edmonton, Alberta.
+In 1945 Henri Côté and his wife Anne-Marie (Forcade) Côté, along with his parents, Joseph and Ida (Demers) Côté, moved to Victoria from Edmonton, Alberta.
 Joseph Côté purchased the Beacon Cottage, an old historic building built in 1883.
 Being contractors by profession, both father and son renovated the building, converting it into a motel and renaming it the Tourist Lodge.
 They opened for business in 1946.

-The Tourist Lodge was a haven for many traveler's looking for a peaceful retreat, especially those from the Canadian Prairies who were looking to get away from the harsh long winters.
-As the Côté's began to take root in the city, Henri Côté felt it was time to expand the business.
-Over the course of a year, the Beacon Lodge Motel was built.
-The building was built in front and attached to the existing Tourist Lodge and on September 15, 1949 was officially open for business.
-Two years later Joseph Côté died suddenly, and in his honour Cote Enterprises Ltd was formed in 1952.
+The Tourist Lodge was a haven for many travellers looking for a peaceful retreat, especially those from the Canadian Prairies who wanted a reprieve from the long harsh winters.
+As the Côtés began to take root in the city, Henri Côté felt it was time to expand the business.
+Over the course of a year, the Beacon Lodge Motel was constructed.
+The building was built in front and attached to the existing Tourist Lodge.
+It officially opened for business on September 15, 1949.

+Joseph Côté died suddenly two years later and Cote Enterprises Ltd was established in his honour in 1952.
 For the next several decades the Beacon Lodge operated as a successful motel, housing hundreds of guests each year.
 Its Art Deco and Streamline Moderne architecture, both inside and out, made it very trendy for guests during that time.
 The building included octagonal windows, a signature of Henri Côté, which he used on other projects he helped build in Victoria during that time.

-In 1962, an additional renovation was conducted under Henri Côté's supervision.
-A fourth floor was added and an additional wing was constructed and attached to the southern back part of the Beacon Lodge.
+In 1962, an additional renovation was undertaken under Henri Côté's supervision.
+A fourth floor was added and an additional wing was built and attached to the southern back part of the Beacon Lodge.
 This final renovation brought the building up to its current specifications.
-A miniature lighthouse was erected on the northern part of the property by Henri Côté.
-Over the years, the lighthouse became a symbol to the many residents, giving them a sense of home and warmth offered by the Côté family.
+A miniature replica of Beacon Hill Lighthouse was erected on the northeastern part of the property by Henri Côté.
+Over the years, the lighthouse became a symbol to the many guests and residents, giving them a sense of home and warmth.